“Books say welcome”: book sector launches initiative for refugees

 The Reading and Learning Corners are supplied with books and educational materials – not just German textbooks, dictionaries and encyclopaedias, but also novels and non-fiction books in relevant foreign languages.
 Publishers drew up lists of recommendations, and experienced literacy experts – including renowned Professor of Developmental Psychology Wassilios E. Fthenakis – selected the materials.

 “Refugees come to Germany with a wide range of qualifications.
 By providing easy access to educational and reading material, we want to enable them to adjust individually to the new challenges – by learning German, for example – but also to find a moment of distraction and diversion.
 Together with our team of experts and various refugee projects, we are trying to put together a selection of books that correspond to the refugees’ respective circumstances and needs”, says Karin Plötz, Director of LitCam.

-Thanks to the Education Ministry of Hesse and local foundations we could enlarge "Books Say Welcome" the schools with integration classes for refugee children.
+Thanks to the Education Ministry of Hesse and further foundations we could enlarge "Books Say Welcome" to schools with integration classes for refugee children.